Universality conditions of unified classical and quantum reservoir computing: Quantum echo state networks and universality

-The vector $r$ represents the reservoir state.
-The inputs of the system are represented by bounded temporal sequences $\left\{u_t\right\}_{t\in\z}$ with $ u_t \in [0,1]$, that are encoded in the dynamics of the reservoir via a linear transformation described at each time step $t$ by a matrix $S_{u_t}$, written as \footnotemark
+We consider bounded time series $\left\{u_t\right\}_{t\in\z}$ with $ u_t \in [0,1]$ as inputs of the reservoir system.
+The inputs are encoded in the dynamics of the reservoir via a quantum channel described at each time step $t$, in the Pauli basis, by a matrix $S_{u_t}$, written as \footnotemark

-The evolution of the reservoir state $r$ is described by the linear relation $ r_{t+1} = S U^\tau r_t $, where $U_H^\tau$ is the quantum dynamics induced by some Hamiltonian $H$ \footnotemark .
-The readout is a linear combination of a subset of nodes in the reservoir, often referred to as the true nodes.
+The evolution of the reservoir state $r$ is described by the quantum channel $ r_{t+1} = S U_H^\tau r_t $, where $U_H^\tau$ is the quantum dynamics induced by some Hamiltonian $H$\footnotemark .
+Then, the readout is a linear combination of a subset of some nodes in the reservoir.
 For example, one can use the $N$ values corresponding to the $Z$ Pauli operators as true nodes.
-Formally, denoting $z^1 = r^{0100\dots00}, z^2 = r^{0001\dots00},\dots,z^N = r^{0000\dots01}$, we consider reservoir computers described by
+Formally, denoting $z^1 = r^{0100\dots00}, z^2 = r^{0001\dots00},\dots,z^N = r^{0000\dots01}$, the related qESN is described by

+for some coefficients $w_i \in \r$.
+We denote each instance of this system as $\cQ_{(H,w)}$.
+We assume, moreover, that the unitary evolution $U_H^\tau$ is such that the system in Eq. \eqref{quantum.res} is contractive.
+Thus, the functional associated is well-defined and it has the echo state property and fading memory.